Star Trek World Tour

 The Rest

-T: The cinema wasn't very exciting.
+T: The theater wasn't very exciting.
 They only showed the usual trailers for TOS, the movies, TNG, DS9 and Voyager.

 B: The same trailers as in the recent Star Trek Exhibition.
-Star Trek for very beginners.
 And, moreover, the trailers suggest Star Trek only consists of fist fights (TOS), phaser shooting (TNG) and space battles (DS9 and Voyager).
 However, after all they also showed TNG: "The Best of Both Worlds".

 T: Probably the best possible choice.